Manufacturing technology limits

 Creases and folds

-Fine creases can occur during cutting and winding.
-They are particularly visible against the light when light colours are used.
-These creases have no effect on the function or durability, they are a normal side effect of the material.
+Fine creases may become visible during cutting and winding.
+They can mostly be seen against the light if light colours are used.
+These creases neither influence the function nor durability, they are a normal side-effect caused by the material.

 Knickfalten